Mike-LilRegie/gatsby-starter-foundation/src/content/posts/2023-10-10-more-than-a-feeling-a-tramp-along-the-travers-sabine-circuit.md

 ![Nelson Lakes bush](/assets/img_4590.jpg "Nelson Lakes bush")

 For 4 1/2 days of the tramp I'd had an earworm.
 I've been listening a lot to a wonderful album by this country singer - don't worry, she's quite obscure, you won't have heard of her - and snippets of the songs from the album had been in my head.
 Constantly.
 Every step.
 When I tried to sleep at night.
 On waking up.
 It's a sign of a great album but also, gimme me a break!
-I was walking along on the final day, tired, sore, head full of these incessant songs, and then suddenly... like the sun breaking through the clouds; like manna from heaven; like the hallelujah fucking chorus... the song "More Than A Feeling" by Boston, came into my head and swept everything else away.
+I was walking along on the final day, tired, sore, head full of these incessant songs, and then suddenly... like the sun breaking through the clouds; like manna from heaven; like the hallelujah fucking chorus... the song "[More Than A Feeling](https://www.youtube.com/watch?v=t4QK8RxCAwo)" by Boston, came into my head and swept everything else away.
 This song is a classic 70's banger and officially the best song in the world.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/t4QK8RxCAwo?si=4hHm-__EAhD2Ug-B" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 Speargrass hut in 5 hours for a lunch stop.
 Then the final 3 hour walk out.
 Halfway along this, Mark finally snapped as Steve called for a rest stop.
 "I'll see you down the track", said Mark, striding off.
 Spoiler: we didn't.
 We'd been passed earlier by a young French guy who left Speargrass hut a little after us.
 I think someone's pride was hurt.
 The French guy never stood a chance.
 Apparently he told Mark, who was waiting at the carpark, "You walk very fast!
 I couldn't keep up."